MattDodsonEnglish/docs/readme.md

 ### Disqus Comments

 Open the `partials/disqus.hbs` file.
-Change the `aspirethemes-demos` value for the `disqus_shortname` variable to match your Disqus account shortname.
+Replace the `aspirethemes-demos` value with the `DISQUS_SHORTNAME` variable to match your Disqus account shortname.

 ```js
 var disqus_shortname = 'aspirethemes-demos';